blackmirror1980/sassdoc-theme-pixu/README.md

 such as a variable, mixin, function, or selector block.
-Note that while SassDoc allows annotation comments to be separated from the documented code by newlines, Herman considers documentation to be free-floating "prose" if it is separated from documented code by one or more newlines.
+Note that while SassDoc allows annotation comments to be separated from the documented code by newlines, Pixu considers documentation to be free-floating "prose" if it is separated from documented code by one or more newlines.

 ```scss